-2.4.11.1 Optional Attachment: As an optional attachment, submit application materials related to the BEAD subgrantee selection process, such as drafts of the Requests for Proposals for deployment projects and narrative to crosswalk against requirements in the Deployment Subgrantee Qualifications section.
+2.4.10.1 Optional Attachment: As an optional attachment, submit application materials related to the BEAD subgrantee selection process, such as drafts of the Requests for Proposals for deployment projects and narrative to crosswalk against requirements in the Deployment Subgrantee Qualifications section.

-2.4.12 Text Box: Describe how the Eligible Entity will ensure any prospective subgrantee deploying network facilities meets the minimum qualifications for managerial capability as outlined on pages 73-Page 55 of 125 74 of the BEAD NOFO.
-If the Eligible Entity opts to provide application materials related to the BEAD subgrantee selection process, the Eligible Entity response may reference those to outline alignment with requirements for this section.
+2.4.11 Text Box: Describe how the Eligible Entity will ensure any prospective subgrantee deploying network facilities meets the minimum qualifications for managerial capability as outlined on pages 73-74 of the BEAD NOFO.
+If the Eligible Entity opts to provide application materials related to the BEAD subgrantee selection process, the Eligible Entity response may reference those to outline alignment with requirements for this section. •

 The subgrantee selection process must ensure only capable entities are awarded funding for the deployment and long-term operation of proposed projects.
-The BDO has designed a rigorous application, scoring, deduplication, and review process that will vet and reinforce the best awardee for each project area.
-The BDO will require prospective subgrantees to certify they are qualified to meet the obligations associated with a Project, that prospective subgrantees will have available funds for all project costs that exceed the amount of the grant, and that prospective subgrantees will occur when an authorized officer of the applicant affixes their signature to the application.
+The BDO has designed a rigorous application, scoring, deduplication and review process that will vet and reinforce the best awardee for each project area.